alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - Total users: the number of users who moved between those two pages
 - Views per active user: the average number of times the destination page was viewed by each active user during the selected date range.
 To avoid this being skewed higher by users who returned during your date range to work through the service in multiple sessions, this exploration filters to new users only.

 To identify potential problem areas, sort the output table by "Views per active user", high to low.
 Working down the table, look for instances where the "Page path and screen class" is the step immediately prior to the "Page referrer".
-Rows where the referrer and destination are the same usually indicate page refreshes and can typically be ignored.
+Rows where the referrer and destination are the same often indicate page refreshes or resubmissions and can typically be ignored, though they may occasionally reflect other in-page interactions.

 ### Variables